HollyAdele/hollyadele.github.io/hike.markdown

 ![pedestrian bridge](/post-images/hike/cross-the-pedestrian-bridge.jpg)

 Third Years, you made it to your meeting spot!
+You'll learn what to do for an insect bite or sting, a burn, a blister, and a snake bite.
+You'll also learn CPR.
 ![Peace on Earth circle](/post-images/hike/first-year-spot.jpg)

 A Young Woman leader should be waiting nearby with snacks.
 Code word: cookie monster.
 Don't take snacks from someone who doesn't know the code word.
 And try to wait until everyone has gotten one before taking a second.